nutjob-laboratories/erk/README.md

 **Ərk** is being developed with Python 3.7 on Windows 10, and Python 3.8.5 on Linux Mint.

-To run properly on Linux, the latest version of all required software is recommended.  [qt5reactor](https://github.com/twisted/qt5reactor), a requirement for older versions of **Ərk**, is now bundled with the application.
+To run properly on Linux, the latest version of all required software is recommended.
 There are four libraries that come bundled with **Ərk**:

  - [pike](https://github.com/pyarmory/pike)
  - [emoji](https://github.com/carpedm20/emoji)